Rouslan/polyops/doc/cpp/clip.rst

     An opaque type that models `std::ranges::forward_range` and `std::ranges::sized_range`.

+    Unlike :cpp:type:`temp_polygon_tree_range`, an instance of this type does not own its data.

 .. cpp:type:: template<typename Coord,typename Index=std::size_t>\
         borrowed_temp_polygon_range

     An opaque type that models `std::ranges::forward_range` and `std::ranges::sized_range`.

+    Unlike :cpp:type:`temp_polygon_range`, an instance of this type does not own its data.

 .. cpp:type:: template<typename Coord,typename Index=std::size_t>\